OpenMined/carioca/README.md

 ## Acknowledgements

 No doubt, this project shares about 80% of its logical inspiration from [Razzle](https://github.com/jaredpalmer/razzle/).
 However, this library has become quite bloated in my opinion, and is no longer maintained actively by Jared Palmer.
 I wanted a simpler, more opinionated library for abstracting away build concerns for building SSR and SPA-based web applications.

-I also internally forked [universal-hot-loader](https://github.com/yusinto/universal-hot-reload), which assists in serving our development builds (SSR and SPA) via HMR.
-This work is notoriously difficult, and is only made harder when you're running multiple, simultaneous Webpack builds, and proxying requests across ports - yuck.
-The project seems to have died a natural death, and I needed some additional modifications, so... "fork it". :wink:
+If there's any message you should get from reading this paragraph, it's that I love Razzle with all my heart, but I grew frustrated when trying to work with the codebase and bend it to my will.

 ## License